-You definitely won’t get fat from eating too much fruit – not straight away anyway, and it’s definitely a better option than sweet lollies or cakes but we have to remember it all has to be part of a balanced diet.
+You definitely won’t become obese from eating too much fruit – not straight away anyway, and it’s definitely a better option than sweet lollies or cakes but we have to remember it all has to be part of a balanced diet.

 Fruit is high in natural sugars, so there should be mindful caution with the amount on any given day.
 It’s becoming a problem when the third banana for the day is being eaten because it may be taking the place of a high protein/carbohydrate snack such as a cheese on crackers which is low in sugar.

-Dental decay, Osteoporosis, Chronic Fatigue Syndrome, skin and behavioral problems, sore tummies as well as a lack of overall variety of nutrients in the diet can all stem from too much fruit intake.
+Dental decay, Osteoporosis, Chronic Fatigue Syndrome, skin and behavioural problems, sore tummies as well as a lack of overall variety of nutrients in the diet can all stem from too much fruit intake.

 Examples of portion sizes for children are: